JanssenProject/jans/jans-lock/cedarling/cedarling_python/README.md

    ```bash
    pip list
    ```
+   You should see `cedarling_python` listed among the available packages.

 > If you want to install the package globally (not in a virtual environment), you can skip steps 2 and 3.